Media-Bias-Group/MBIB/README.md

-# 2. Training & Evaluation
+# 2. Training and Evaluation
 As a part of our contribution, we share the evaluation script that can be used for evaluating your own models on the MBIB.

-**For evaluation** please install the python requirements
+**For evaluation on MBIB** please install the python requirements
 ```
 pip -r install evaluation/requirements.txt
 ```